 All the practical skills are present in each module and are developed through seminars.
-The essence of legal/economic study is to provide an answer to a practical legal and economic related problem having identified the legal issues, selected relevant facts, and used economic and legal arguments to provide a solution.
+The essence of legal study is to provide an answer to a practical legal problem having identified the legal issues, selected relevant facts and used appropriate law to provide a solution.
 The encouragement of these faculties is inherent in all parts of the degree.
-All modules seek to develop powers of critical analysis and judgement.
+All modules seek to develop powers of critical analysis and judgment.